Summary

 Mom Thoughts

 This is a very well-written, beginner fantasy series.
-There is not much magic, and the magic that is there is not overtly evil.
+There is not much magic, and the magic present is not overtly evil.
 The Wingfeather children are all given special gifts by the Maker that connect them to one another.
 Through Leeli’s music, they are able to have visions of one another at times and hear the voices of the dragons.
 The Fangs are made by singing a song with the stone keeper and the magical stones in the mountains.
 This converts normal people into monsters who forget their true selves and fight for Gnag.
 However, we also see that the songs can be used for good to change them into something beautiful.

 Even though it’s fairly heavy on the perilous side, there are so many wonderful themes in this series.
 We see siblings sacrificing for one another and building each other up.
 There’s a strong sense of family.
 Nia, the mother, and Podo, the grandfather, are great caretakers that require respect and good behavior out of their children.
 The three siblings show each other forgiveness and love when they mess up and there’s always true repentance.
 A message that is portrayed throughout is that the Maker can use what Gnag meant for evil, for good.